Blacksheep909/SpotMicroESP32/README.md

 ## Repo/Code Usage Aims
 - Basic Walking and Navigation: Use the FS-i6X joystick to control SpotMicro’s direction.
 Push forward to walk, pull back to reverse, and move the stick left or right to turn.
-- Tilt Mode: This mode enables the robot to rotate its head and upper body, controlled by the joystick to look at objects from different angles.
+- Tilt Mode: This mode enables the robot to rotate its upper body, controlled by the joystick to look at objects from different angles.
 - Failsafe Activation: If the FS-i6X loses signal, SpotMicro automatically stops, ensuring safety during operation.

 Additional Resources

-For more information on hardware assembly, code structure, and future updates, please refer to the [original repository](https://github.com/michaelkubina/SpotMicroESP32) and check out the documentation in this fork for specific PCB and code setup details.
+For more information on hardware assembly and some electronics please refer to the [original repository](https://github.com/michaelkubina/SpotMicroESP32) and check out the documentation in this fork for specific PCB and code setup details.

 ## Contributing

-- For contributions or to report issues, please contact us or open an issue in this fork’s repository.
+- For contributions or to report issues, please contact me or open an issue in this fork’s repository.

 ### My Discord is blacksheep909 if you would like to contact me